elijahnbryce/ProjectResonance_QC26/README.md

 # Project Resonance Queer Communist Game Jam 2026
 https://itch.io/jam/queercomgames2026

+** MAKE SURE TO WORK FROM DEV OR OTHER ALLOTED WORKING BRANCH ** mrow :3

 ## 🛠️ How to Move Accidental Master Commits to a New Branch (Dev Workflow)

 If you accidentally committed changes directly to your local `master` branch and GitHub blocks your push due to repository rulesets, follow these steps using **GitHub Desktop** to move your work to a new feature branch, merge it into `dev`, and safely clean up your local `master`.